PantherXOS/pantherx.org/_sections/home-5-reliability.md

 #### Resistant to failure

-PantherX never applies a installation or update, till it has completed successfully.
+PantherX never applies an installation or update, till it has completed successfully.
 If anything goes wrong, du to any number of reasons, including a power outage, your system will not be modified, and you can try again later.

 #### Roll-back